VATSIM-SSA/sectorfile-gooo/.github/README.md

 ## Overview

-Dakar Continental FIR is a Flight Information Region that spans multiple countries, namely Senegal (in full), Mauritania (in full), Ivory Coast (in full), Guinea-Bissau (partially), Mali (partially) and a slice of airspace from Burkina Faso.
+Dakar Continental FIR is a Flight Information Region that spans multiple countries, namely Senegal (in full), Gambia (in full) Mauritania (in full), Ivory Coast (in full), Guinea-Bissau (partially), Mali (partially) and a slice of airspace from Burkina Faso.

 Dakar Oceanic is part of the Dakar FIR, but operational purposes, we've split it from Dakar Continental.